-- ISE Design Suite The .xpe file was produced by XPower Analyzer or by the -xpe option to the xpwr command.
-See the XPower Analyzer Help or the description of the -xpe option to the xpwr command line in the Command Line Tools User Guide (UG628) [Ref 4] for details on how to generate this interoperability file. - Vivado Design Suite The .xpe file was produced by the report power tool or by the -xpe option to the report\power Tcl command.
+- option to the xpwr command.
+See the XPower Analyzer or by the -xpe option to the xpwr command line in the Command Line Tools User Guide (UG628) [Ref 4] for details on how to generate this interoperability file. - Vivado Design Suite The.xpe file was produced by the report power tool or by the -xpe option to the report_power Tcl command.
 See the Vivado User Guide: Power Analysis and Optimization (UG907) [Ref 2] for details on how to generate this interoperability file.